 “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.Matthew 6:24 NIV

-Jesus finishes this discussion of our material possessions by using an example they would have been very familiar with.
+Jesus finished this discussion of our material possessions by using an example they would have been very familiar with.
 Slavery was an integrated part of the Greek and Roman culture of the day.
 And everyone knew what it was like for a slave to serve his master.
 Obedience was not an option.
-You did what your master told you do to, or faced the consequences.
+You did what your master told you to do, or faced the consequences.
 And getting fired was not one of them.

 Jesus’ challenge to us is to make God our master, keeping our eyes filled with his light, and storing up treasure with him.
 We can use material possessions in his service.
 But we need to be careful not to allow them to control us or tempt us to value them.

 - An Introduction to the Sermon on the Mount

 - Sermon on the Mount: The Beatitudes – Matthew 5:3-12

 - Sermon on the Mount: Salt and Light – Matthew 5:13-16